0xl33/0xl33/README.md

 # My Audit Portfolio

 Hi, my name is Lee, I am a web3 security researcher competing in public contests.
-I also do solo private audits and I am open to offers.
+I also do solo/team private audits and I am open to offers.

 I am proficient in Solidity/EVM, and currently learning Rust on the side.